AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 ### Absolute values of one-day returns
 Analyze absolute values of one-day returns:
-* Volatility clustering: Large changes often follow large changes and small changes often follow small changes. => temporal correlation in the data
+* Volatility clustering: Large changes often follow large changes and small changes often follow small changes => implies temporal correlation in the data
-* Is it possible to predict absolute values of returns => proxy for volatility
+* Is it possible to predict absolute values of returns? => proxy for volatility => volatility prediction is useful for risk assessment
 * Why not squared returns?
   * Data would follow a $\chi^2$-distribution.
   * For modelling with a GP later down the line, I rather have non-negative gaussian distributed data and deal with or accept the issues from having a non-negativity constraint, compared to $\chi^2$-distributed data.
   *  Not sure if this is the best course of action.
-According to ChatGPT using non-negative gaussian data leads to less issues in GPs provided that non-negativity is accounted for. $\chi^2$-distributed data violates the assumption inherent to GPs that likelihood function and prior probability density function (pdf) are gaussian.
+According to ChatGPT using non-negative gaussian data leads to less issues in GPs provided that non-negativity is accounted for. $\chi^2$-distributed data violates the assumption inherent to GPs that likelihood function and prior are gaussian.

 To generate the plot, run `python -m main --mode plot_return_ts --return_mode abs`
 <p align="center">